boosterl/worldbeyondlinux/content/posts/flash-esp8266-using-raspberry-pi2/index.md

 ---
 title: "Flash an ESP8266 Using a Raspberry Pi"
 date: 2024-12-23T17:50:44+01:00
+tags:
+  - raspberry-pi
+  - serial
+  - esp8266
+  - esp12f
+  - micropython
 draft: false
-description: "In this guide I will be explaining how I flash an ESP8266 chip using a Raspberry Pi.
+description: In this guide I will be explaining how I flash an ESP8266 chip using a Raspberry Pi.
 More specifically; a Raspberry Pi 2.
 But any model with GPIO pins will do.
-In this guide I will be flashing MicroPython on the chip."
+In this guide I will be flashing MicroPython on the chip.
 ---
 In this guide I will be explaining how I flash an ESP8266 chip using a Raspberry Pi.
 More specifically; a Raspberry Pi 2.
 But any model with GPIO pins